BenMingst/BenMingst/README.md

-- 👋 Hello, I’m @BenMingst
+- 👋 Hello, I’m @BenjaminMingst
 - 👀 I’m interested in Full Stack development
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me benmingst@outlook.com
+- 📫 How to reach me benjaminmingst@outlook.com

 <!---
 BenMingst/BenMingst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.